ntgong90/vulgarLipsum/README.md

 	- ~~Create action button for user to generate text~~
 - ~~Create paragraph output section~~
 - ~~Create and edit/add styling~~
-- Bug when selecting word length beyond what the div size can handle
+- ~~Bug when selecting word length beyond what the div size can handle~~
-- Update scroll bar color/style
+- ~~Update scroll bar color/style~~
-- Paragragph separation in the text output
+- ~~Paragragph separation in the text output~~

 ## Back End Tickets
-- Update index.js to correctly call the DOM
-- Do you need a backend ticket list?
+- No backend ticket items since the application resides in one file